-So in HI 2 you will find all the desirable qualities of your favorite Boogie high gain Mode, but find them fine tuned in a way that sits beautifully alongside the British flavor of HI 1.
+So in HI 2 you will find all the desirable qualities of your favorite Boogie high gain Mode, but find them fine-tuned in a way that sits beautifully alongside the British flavor of HI 1.
 Plenty of difference to be recognizable... but not so different that it sticks out and feels out of place.

-Power-wise HI 2 works well with all three choices.
-For bold authority and the greatest dynamic content, the 25W would be the choice.
-If you want a more liquid feel and more upper harmonic content, 15W is your ticket.
-And for all out insanity at whisper volumes for tracking there is always 5W with the greater potential to add power Tube overdrive.
-Don't overlook the 5W setting for lower gain solo sounds... especially in the studio.
-Some awesome lower gain Blues sounds are possible by setting the GAIN control low, say 10:00 - 11:00 and cranking the MASTER in the 5W Mode.
+Power-wise HI 2 works well with all three Multi-WattTM choices.
+For bold authority and the greatest dynamic content, the 40W Mode would be the choice.
+If you want a more liquid feel and more upper harmonic content, 30W is your ticket.
+And for all out insanity at lower volumes for tracking, there is always the 15W Mode with its greater potential to add power Tube overdrive/clip.
+Don't overlook the 15W setting for lower gain solo sounds... especially in the studio.
+Some awesome lower gain Blues sounds are possible by setting the GAIN control low, say 10:00 - 11:00 and cranking the MASTER in the 15W Mode.
 You might have to reduce the BASS a bit to keep the attack focused, but it's very expressive with a different harmonic signature than getting all the gain from the preamp.